-Yet while the Webb ruling appears to strengthen the Nez Perce Tribe’s position in regard to Lapwai Creek Watershed management, the Supreme Court’s opinion in Brendale v.
+Yet, while the Webb ruling appears to strengthen the Nez Perce Tribe’s position in regard to Lapwai Creek Watershed management, the Supreme Court’s opinion in Brendale v.
 Confederated Bands & Tribes of Yakima Indian Nation marginalizes it.
-The Court held that tribal authority over non-Indian property owners could be exerted only when activity on fee land threatened “the political integrity, economic security, or the health and welfare of the tribe.”
+The Court held that tribal authority over non-Indian property owners could be exerted only when activity on fee land within a reservation’s boundaries threatened “the political integrity, economic security, or the health and welfare of the tribe.”
 So unless some materially adverse effect can be shown, the Nez Perce Tribe holds no sway over zoning decisions exercised by the three counties in which the watershed is located, or the three municipalities found within it.

 Adaptive governance:

 Watersheds are not confined by political boundaries.
 Despite this reality, management decisions are made by entities with piecemeal control over the watershed as a whole.
 Additionally, decisions made by one governmental entity may affect the management plan of another.
-Indeed, in a watershed like Lapwai , where multiple governments assert jurisdiction, management becomes challenging for several reasons.
-Not only is there uncertainty about which government even has authority to take action, but also, uncertainty exists around the effects of one government’s management plan on the management plan of other governments.
+Indeed, in a watershed like Lapwai Creek, where multiple governments assert jurisdiction, management becomes challenging for several reasons.
+Not only is there uncertainty about which government even has authority to take action, but uncertainty also surrounds the effects of one government’s management plan on those of other entities.

 Adaptive governance provides a means of addressing these challenges and managing water resources in the face of uncertainty.
-The goal of this adaptive governance is to incorporate reslince into management schemes.
+The goal of this adaptive governance is to incorporate resilience into management schemes.
 “Resilience is the capacity of a system to absorb disturbance and reorganize while undergoing change so as to still retain essentially the same function, structure, identity, and feedbacks . . . .”
 Adaptive governance achieves resiliency by making management changes in incremental steps and then monitoring the results.
 These results are incorporated into the next round of incremental management changes.
 Additionally, adaptive governance also involves management across jurisdictional and agency boundaries.

-The complex jurisdictional situation in the Lapwai watershed presents challenges to adaptive governance because the presence of multiple governments asserting jurisdiction can result in missed monitoring opportunities and a lack of authority to implement management changes.
-Here, in the Lapwai watershed, tribal, state and local, and federal governments all have jurisdiction of different areas.
-If the agencies from these various governments fail to communicate the data gathered from monitoring, each agency will lack an understanding of the actual effects of its management changes.
+The complex jurisdictional situation in the Lapwai Creek Watershed presents challenges to adaptive governance because the presence of multiple governments asserting jurisdiction can result in missed monitoring opportunities and a lack of authority to implement management changes.
+Here, in the Lapwai Creek Watershed, tribal, state and local, and federal governments all have jurisdiction of different areas.
+If the agencies from these various governments fail to communicate data gathered from monitoring, each agency will lack an understanding of the actual effects of its management changes.
 Additionally, because each entity has authority over different areas, the authority to implement management plans within the watershed may be varied.
-In a watershed like Lapwai, where multiple governments assert jurisdiction, an agency may lack the authority to actually implement management plans in response to changing data.
+In a watershed like Lapwai Creek, where multiple governments assert jurisdiction, an agency may lack the authority to actually implement management plans in response to changing data.
 This inability to implement plans results in inaction.

-For example, in Lapwai, the federal government has acted in ways that affect the watershed as a whole.
+For example, in Lapwai Creek, the federal government has acted in ways that affect the watershed as a whole.
 Under the Endangered Species Act, the Federal government listed “five Snake River salmon and steelhead runs . . . as either threatened or endangered.”
-Later, pursuant to the Act, the National Marine Fisheries Service designated Lapwai Creek, Sweetwater Creek, and Webb creek as critical steelhead habitat.
+Later, pursuant to the Act, the National Marine Fisheries Service ( NMFS) designated Lapwai Creek, Sweetwater Creek, and Webb creek as critical steelhead habitat.
 Additionally, FEMA implements a floodplain management plan that encourages development within a floodplain.
 Without agency interaction, the only means to remedy this situation is through lawsuits.
-For example in NWF v.
-FEMA, NWF challenged FEMA’s management plan in the Puget Sounds on the grounds that issuing flood insurance without meeting consultation requirements violated the ESA because it jeopardized Chinook Salmon.
+For instance, in National Wildlife Federation v.
+Federal Emergency Management Agency, NWF challenged FEMA’s management plan in the Puget Sound on the grounds that issuing flood insurance without meeting consultation requirements violated the ESA because it jeopardized Chinook salmon.
 While local or tribal governments may recognize the problems created by this scheme, they are powerless to address them.